mariusbutuc/my-ude/complete_elixir_phoenix_bootcamp/README.md

         - matches the number of values / elements
     + enables you to _avoid_ writing `if` statements
       * pattern matching in `case` statements
+    + pattern matching can also be done directly in the argument list

   1. The Elixir Ecosystem
     + **Code** we write » _fed into_ » **Elixir** » _transpiled into_ » **Erlang** » _compiled and executed on_ » **BEAM**